 Newfoundland was still a colony of Great Britain and King George V appointed PF Collins as the dominion’s official Customs Broker in 1921.
 PF Collins participated in the development of Newfoundland’s first industries and helped arrange the movement of vital imported goods to points around the island.

 After confederation with Canada in 1949, Newfoundland’s trading patterns and transportation systems began to change significantly.
 PF Collins and his son Bernard, who joined the firm in 1935, welcomed these challenges as an opportunity to further expand the business.
 They participated in early industrial developments, from the Grand Falls and Corner Brook pulp and paper mills to the establishment of the Pepperrell and Argentia U.S. military stations.
-They represented the Holyrood and Come-By-Chance refineries and the Churchill Falls Hydro development while also including the Province’s many fishing and mining interests among their clientele, not to mention St. John’s merchants and factories.
+They represented the Holyrood and Come-By-Chance refineries and the Churchill Falls Hydro development while also including the Province’s many fishing and mining interests, merchants and factories among their clientele.

 By the 1970’s, Bernard J. (Tanny) Collins joined the family business and took responsibility for developing the company’s involvement in petroleum exploration activities off the coast of Newfoundland.
 Offshore oil and gas was a new frontier for Newfoundland business; a new trading environment was evolving and customs regulations were changing.
 Tanny worked with key industry stakeholders to advance the regulatory environment and eliminate trade barriers to critical elements of offshore development, including seismic exploration, drilling operations, and immigration legislation related to temporary foreign workers.